J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 ## Background

-After three years in Incident Response, I'm working on translating that experience into cloud security — specifically, learning to think like both the attacker and the defender in AWS and Azure environments.
+After some time doing Incident Response, I've gained an interest into cloud security, specifically, learning to think like both the attacker and the defender in AWS and Azure environments.
 This post walks through the first exercise in that process: exploiting a real IAM misconfiguration using [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat), Rhino Security Labs' "vulnerable by design" AWS deployment tool.

-The goal wasn't just to run an exploit — it was to close the loop an IR analyst actually cares about: **what happened, and what evidence did it leave behind?**
+The goal was to close the loop an IR analyst actually cares about: what happened, and what evidence did it leave behind?

 ## Lab Setup

 - Local Kali Linux VM (VirtualBox) as the attacker workstation
-- Real AWS free-tier account, with logging established *before* deploying anything vulnerable:
+- Real AWS free-tier account, with logging established before deploying anything vulnerable:
   - CloudTrail (API activity logging)
   - AWS Config (configuration change tracking)
   - GuardDuty (pending account activation)
 - CloudGoat 2.5.0 deployed via Poetry, targeting the `iam_privesc_by_rollback` scenario

-Standing up detection first, then attacking, mirrors how I'd want any real environment set up — you can't investigate what you never logged.
+Standing up detection first, then attacking,  you can't investigate what you never logged.

 ## The Vulnerability: Policy Version Rollback

 CloudGoat deployed a low-privilege IAM user (`raynor`) with what looked like a minimal, read-only policy.
-But AWS IAM policies keep version history — up to five versions per managed policy — and old versions don't disappear when a policy is updated unless someone explicitly deletes them.
+But AWS IAM policies keep version history up to five versions per managed policy and old versions don't disappear when a policy is updated unless someone explicitly deletes them.

 Inspecting the policy's version history revealed the problem immediately: